When it comes to fashion innovation, consumer adoption, and constant technological development are critical.

 Mango Materials is an innovative company that produces bio-polyester, a form of biodegradable polyester.

-The material can be biodegraded in many environments, including landfills, wastewater treatment plants, and the oceans.
+The novel material can be biodegraded in many environments, including landfills, wastewater treatment plants, and the oceans.

 14. Lab-Made Fabrics